 Notice I did not say, “Do the ‘work’ to make your relationship succeed.”
 If there isn’t enough love left between you to want to repair and improve the relationship, then staying together is futile and possibly harmful to your children.
 My point is that love has built-in incentives that do not resemble the tedium of work.
-If a relationship requires “work,” why bother.
-I know this goes against popular lexicon.
+If a relationship requires “work,” why bother?
+I know this goes against the popular lexicon.
 I believe the concept of “working at a relationship” is a term created by psychologists to describe the process of couple’s therapy.
 I’d rather steer clear of that arena.

 If you made a serious mistake, then it’s crucial that you own up to it for the sake of the relationship and yourself.
 If you don’t do this you’ll have to live with the “what ifs” and the “I should haves” for years.
 Your integrity will suffer as well.
 But if you admit to your mistake(s), seek forgiveness, and take action to earn back trust and respect, then you will have done the right things to preserve your relationship and your integrity.

 All other situations where your lover has left you are usually not worth the effort of trying to get them back.
 If they decided to break up with you, then any attempts to convince them otherwise would be foolish.
 It’s nearly impossible to change a person’s heart if they have already moved on.
 You can’t install your love or logic into another person.
 They have made a choice for whatever reason and you’re not included in it.
 Why should you sacrifice your dignity and fight to get someone back who has chosen not to be with you?
 This is especially true if they have chosen to be with someone else.
 It doesn’t get any clearer than that.

 Their choice may be wise or it may be foolish.
 The responsibility for that choice is theirs and not yours.
 In less, of course, your poor choices caused them to leave.
 Then you must take responsibility for those choices.

 This quote explains.